Dr. Kenneth Fishberger, of East Setauket, pleads guilty in medical fraud

 A Long Island internist ordered hundreds of medically unnecessary brain scans and received nearly $50,000 in cash kickbacks, he admitted in a Boston federal court Thursday.

-Dr. Kenneth Fishberger, 75, of East Setauket, pleaded guilty to one count of conspiracy to commit health care fraud before Federal Judicial Service Judge Nathaniel Gorton, of the U.S. District Court of Massachusetts.
+Dr. Kenneth Fishberger, 75, of East Setauket, pleaded guilty to one count of conspiracy to commit health care fraud before U.S. District Court Judge Nathaniel Gorton in Massachusetts.

-The doctor, who formerly managed a practice on Belle Terre Road in Port Jefferson, admitted that between June 2013 and December 2019 he conspired with the owner and a salesperson of a medical diagnostics company operating in Massachusetts to order 480 transcranial doppler scans in exchange for $100 cash each, according to a copy of the plea agreement.
+The doctor, who at the time of the alleged fraud managed a practice on Belle Terre Road in Port Jefferson, admitted that between June 2013 and December 2019 he conspired with the owner and a salesperson of a medical diagnostics company operating in Massachusetts to order 480 transcranial Doppler scans in exchange for $100 cash each, according to a copy of the plea agreement.
 The diagnostics company was not named in court papers.

-The scheme led to more than $891,000 in fraudulent bills to Medicare and private insurance companies, prosecutors said in a press release.
+The scheme led to more than $891,000 in fraudulent bills to Medicare and private insurance companies, prosecutors at the U.S. Attorney's Office for the District of Massachusetts said in a news release.

 Fishberger faces up to 10 years in federal prison when he is sentenced in February, prosecutors said, though the agreement states that prosecutors will recommend a lesser sentence.